bodik/sner4/README.md

 #### Server: Planner

-Planner provides continuous orchestration of agents, scheduler and storage data.
-Standalone daemon executing periodic defined and interconnected tasks (stages).
+Long-running daemon providing continuous orchestration of agents and output data processing in order to keep storage up-to-date with monitored networks reconnaissance data.